coverlet-coverage/coverlet/Documentation/GlobalTool.md

 _Note: The `--no-build` flag is specified so that the `/path/to/test-assembly.dll` isn't rebuilt_

-## Code Coverage for integration tests and end-to-end tests.
+## Code Coverage for integration tests and end-to-end tests

 Sometimes, there are tests that doesn't use regular unit test frameworks like xunit.
 You may find yourself in a situation where your tests are driven by a custom executable/script, which when run, could do anything from making API calls to driving Selenium.